OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

 var APPLICATION_SERVER_URL = "https://X.X.X.X/";
 ```

 Being `X.X.X.X` the local IP of your workstation.
-That is the same IP used in the previous step on property `DOMAIN_OR_PUBLIC_IP=X.X.X.X`.
+That is the same IP used in step 1 on property `DOMAIN_OR_PUBLIC_IP=X.X.X.X`.
 Be careful and make sure to change the **protocol from `http` to `https`**!

-> If the client technology does not support live-reload upon code changes, make sure to stop and start back up the client application after modifying `APPLICATION_SERVER_URL`.
+Then run the client application as stated in its tutorial documentation.

-#### 3. Run a proxy to manage the SSL certificate
+#### 4. Run a proxy to manage the SSL certificate

-The proxy will route all requests of the application client using the same IP address, port and SSL certificate.
+The proxy will route all requests of the client application using the same IP address, port and SSL certificate.
 It decides where to route each request based on the path.
 To do so we use the official NGINX docker container and a `nginx.conf` file specific for each tutorial.

 The command below launches the NGINX contanier.
 It provides the configuration file specific for each tutorial, and it also indicates the location of the SSL certificates.
 Make sure to run this command at the **root path of the tutorial**.